Distribution-Free Control Charts Based on Runs and Patterns

-Based on the above construction, the waiting time random variables $W(\Lambda)$ is finite Markov chain imbeddable (\cite{Fu-2003}) and the exact distribution is given by the following theorem. \begin{thm}[\cite{Fu-Lou-Wu-2012}] Let $X_1,\cdots,X_n$ be a sequence of independent Bernoulli trials.
-Then
+where $\xib_0$ is a $1\times\ell_m$ vector of initial probabilities, $\NN^1_t(m),t=1,\ldots,n,$ are $\ell_m\times\ell_m$ matrices whose entries are given in (\ref{tran}), and $\1$ is a $\ell_m\times1$ row vector of ones. \end{theorem} \begin{proof} Based on the above construction, the conditional waiting time variable $W(\Lambda_{r,s})$ given the total number of successes is finite Markov chain imbeddable and it follows from Theorem 2.1 of \cite{Fu-lou-2003} that the exact distribution is of the form in (\ref{cond}). \end{proof}

-where $\NN^1_t(m),t=1,\ldots,n,$ are the essential matrices whose entries are given in (\ref{tran}). \end{thm} One can see that the conditional distribution in (\ref{cond}) is independent of $p$.
+The conditional distribution in (\ref{cond}) is independent of $p$. \cite{Fu-Lou-Wu-2012} provide more details of the imbedded Markov chain.